iltoncavalcante/todoListSpringBoot/README.md

 Projeto do Mini Curso Java - Rocketseat<br/>

-This project consists of using Java and Spring Boot to create the Backend of a ToDo-List<br/>
+This project consists of using Java and Spring Boot to create the controller API of a ToDo-List<br/>

 To test, use the deploy link below:<br/>
 https://todolistspringboot-yjqc.onrender.com<br/>